RaidenZ123/Yuqi-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Recommendation System
+  - Robust and Fairness Machine Learning
-  - Information Retrieval
+  - Recommendation System and Information Retrieval
-  - IoT Data Processing
+  - Internet of Things Data Mining and Application

 # Education to show in About widget
 education: